Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Payneham South has eight operational public transport stops, all serving buses.
-Seventeen different routes operate through these stops, facilitating 930 weekly passenger trips in total.
-The area's transport accessibility is rated excellent, with residents living an average of 169 meters from the nearest stop.
+Payneham South has eight active public transport stops, all offering bus services.
+These stops are served by 17 different routes that collectively facilitate 930 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing just 169 meters from the nearest stop.
 As a predominantly residential zone, most commuters travel outward.
-Cars are the primary mode of transport, used by 81% of residents, while 14% opt for buses.
-On average, there are 1.2 vehicles per dwelling, lower than the regional norm.
+Cars remain the primary mode of transportation, used by 81% of residents, while buses are employed by 14%.
+On average, there are 1.2 vehicles per dwelling, which is below the regional norm.

-According to the 2021 Census, 14.0% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 132 trips per day, equating to about 116 weekly trips per individual stop.
+According to the 2021 Census, 14.0% of residents work from home, a figure that might be influenced by COVID-19 conditions.
+Service frequency averages 132 trips per day across all routes, equating to roughly 116 weekly trips per individual stop.

 Frequently Asked Questions - Transport